8483/notes/topics/linux.md

 `chmod u+w FILE` - Add write permission to just the owner.
 `chmod o-r FILE` - Remove read permission to other users.

-This can get very tedious for each permission, so instead, we can set the permissions by using octal numbers.
+This can get very tedious for each permission (9 commands), so instead, we can set the permissions by using octal numbers.

 First number is **owner**, second is **group**, and third is **others**.